 Image of Ian James Pike in his hospital bed; Pike posted the photo to his Facebook page.

-Ian Pike, 26, is accused of being under the influence and behind the wheel of a 1996 Jeep Cherokee when it tumbled down a steep embankment and killing Cork, 25, of Redlands, according to the District Attorney’s Office.
+Ian Pike, 26, is accused of being under the influence and behind the wheel of a 1996 Jeep Cherokee when it tumbled down a steep embankment.

-Pike, who was not in the vehicle as it tumbled down a steep embankment, was hospitalized in the crash that killed Cork, who was the only passenger in the vehicle, according to CHP officials.
+Pike, who was not in the vehicle as it tumbled down a steep embankment, was hospitalized in the crash that killed Jacquelyn Cork, a 25-year-old woman from Redlands, who was the only passenger in the vehicle, according to CHP officials.

 Pike was arrested in January and paid a $100,000 bond, said Ricardo Santiago, a spokesman for the District Attorney’s Office.